krishravishah/NaviLogix/README.md

-# NaviLogix | Smarter Supply Chain Routing
+# NaviLogix | Track the Present.
+Predict the Future.
 *"Navigating Smarter Routes for Tomorrow’s Supply Chains."*

 NaviLogix consists of two projects: